Separation Agreement: What You Should Know

 Who has primary custody

-Who children will live with and what access the other spouse has
+Who children live with and what parenting time the other spouse has

-How much child support will be paid and when
+How much money will go to child support and when

 When child support will end

-Whether spousal support will be paid or waived
+Whether the parties waives spousal support or not

 If paid, by which partner, how much, when, and for how long